How to Combat Isolation While Working Remotely

-Because of the novel Coronavirus and social distancing, remote work has become a global theme.
-And, with remote work comes isolation for some.
+Because of COVID-19 and social distancing, remote work has become a global theme.
+And with remote work comes isolation for some.
 While everyone handles seclusion differently, some people are having a particularly hard time with it.

 So, if you find yourself struggling because you work alone, what can you do?
-Here, we’ll talk about some ideas that can help keep your head clear and maintain productivity and health.
+Here are some ideas that can help keep your head clear and maintain productivity and health.

 If you or someone you know is experiencing suicidal thoughts, call the National Suicide Prevention Lifeline: 1-800-273-8255

 2. Ask a Colleague to Join a Virtual Office